Akb0ta/fabric-mobility-airquality-project/README.md

 - Bronze: raw data ingestion into OneLake
 - Silver: cleaned, standardized, enriched datasets
 - Gold: star schema + analytical fact tables

-## Key Analytical Questions
-- How does taxi demand vary by time and location?
-- Are pollution peaks correlated with traffic intensity?
-- How does revenue change when converted to EUR?
-- How can economic indicators contextualize mobility trends?

 ## Technologies
 - Microsoft Fabric